 There are two types of surgical procedures for gastric cancer:

 Chemotherapy is the use of powerful drugs to destroy cancer cells.
 Adenocarcinoma of the stomach is sensitive to chemotherapy, meaning the drugs are able to kill the cancer cells.
-You will receive a combination of powerful drugs, delivered through an IV line or port.
+Chemotherapy is used with surgery or alone in gastric cancer.
+If the disease is past the early stage, you will receive chemotherapy.
+Usually chemotherapy consists of a combination of powerful drugs, delivered through an IV line or port.

 Your medical team at Johns Hopkins will work with you to manage your pain and other symptoms during your treatment.

 Gastric Outlet Obstruction

-Your doctor may perform endoscopic therapy or surgery to treat gastric outlet obstruction
+Your doctor may perform endoscopic therapy or surgery to treat gastric outlet obstruction.

 Endoscopic palliation of gastric outlet obstruction with an expandable metal stent; A: Gastric obstruction; B: Placement of the stent; B: Endoscopic view.
-(Click to Enlarge)
+(Click to enlarge.)